Remembering the attack on the Admiral Duncan

 In 2004, beaten so savagely that his spleen was ruptured and several ribs were fractured, David Morley, now just 37 years old, died hours after being set upon by a gang of teenagers – four boys and two girls.
 They had already carried out a spate of assaults near the Royal Festival Hall, on the Southbank in Central London, in the early hours of a Saturday morning.

 In December 2005, four youths were found guilty of Morley’s manslaughter.
-Chelsea O’Mahoney (aged fourteen at the time of the incident) was sentenced to an 8-year custodial sentence.
-Her co-defendants Reece Sargeant (21), Darren Case (18) and David Blenman (17), all from Kennington South London were sentenced to 12 years each.
+Chelsea O’Mahoney – aged fourteen at the time of the incident – was sentenced to an 8-year custodial sentence.
+Her co-defendants Reece Sargeant (21), Darren Case (18) and David Blenman (17) – all from Kennington in south London – were sentenced to 12 years each.

 This sad and cruel loss reminds us all of the homophobia of the time and how much we have fought back.
 As a group of people who have had so much abuse thrown at us, we must remember our collective and often tragic past in order to understand where we are today.

-Twenty years on and 15 since the murder of Cinders, we still cannot be complacent.
+We cannot be complacent.
 We are again under threat of attack by the rise of the far right around the world as well as from extreme religious communities.
-There can be zero tolerance of homophobia in 2019 and beyond.
+There can be zero tolerance of homophobia.